McKnight Artist Fellowship Logo

 • Application materials submitted are the applicant’s sole and original work.

-• Understand the purpose and conditions of the McKnight Composer Fellowship program and to your acceptance to them should you be selected as a fellow.
+• You understand the purpose and conditions of the McKnight Composer Fellowship program and you accept them should you be selected as a fellow.

-• You are eligible for the competition, and that you will notify the Director of Artist Support if you become ineligible prior to the conclusion of the competition.
+• You are eligible for the competition, and you will notify the Director of Programs if you become ineligible prior to the conclusion of the competition.

-• You understand that your application must be completed by the online application deadline of Tuesday, March 14, 2023 11:59 PM (Central).
+• You understand that your application must be completed by the online application deadline of Friday, December 1, 2023 (11:59 PM Central).
 ACF / McKnight Composer Fellowship program takes no responsibility for applications that are not in Submitted status at the deadline.

-We frame our work with a focus on racial equity and include within that scope, but not limited to, diverse gender identities, musical approaches and perspectives, religions, ages, (dis)abilities, cultures, backgrounds, sexual orientations, and broad definitions of being “American.”
+In our commitment to racial equity, we include within that scope, but do not limit it to, diverse gender identities, musical approaches and perspectives, religions, ages, abilities, cultures, backgrounds, and sexual orientations.

-What you share in the 2023 Demographic Information form as part of your SlideRoom application for this program will be included in your application and seen by curators.
-If you prefer to keep your answers separate/anonymous, please complete this form: https://forms.gle/64zRf8N2VzheitoWA
+What you share in the 2024 Demographic Information form as part of your SlideRoom application for this program will be included in your application and seen by curators.
+If you prefer to keep your answers separate/anonymous, please complete this form: https://forms.gle/6e6kDDsug5Xq81NE7.
+Not sharing your information will not negatively impact your application.

-2. Which of the following regions do you identify with in terms of race, ethnicity, and nationality? (check all that apply)
+2. Which of the following regions do you identify with? (check all that apply)

 • African descent/Diaspora